SKRULLS of KRAL

 (Fantastic Four I#91-93) - The Earth's Thing was captured by a Skrull slavemaster and brought to Kral, where he was purchased by Boss Barker.
 The Thing was trained against a number of aliens by Slave-Keeper Napoleon G. Robberson.
 The Thing ultimately faced Torgo, the champion of Barker's rival, Lippy Louie, but when the Thing's allies--the Fantastic Four--arrived and destroyed the sonic disruptor, the Thing was able to convince Torgo to lead the slaves to rise up and overthrow their former masters.

-(Marvel Two-In-One#45) - Barker and some of his agents traveled to Earth to gain revenge on the Thing, but also fought the Kree Captain Mar-Vell, and was ultimately apparently slain by Torgo, who had only been inert and released an energy blast at his enemy.
+(Marvel Two-In-One I#45) - Barker and some of his agents traveled to Earth to gain revenge on the Thing, but also fought the Kree Captain Mar-Vell, and was ultimately apparently slain by Torgo, who had only been inert and released an energy blast at his enemy.

-(Avengers Annual#14 (fb) - BTS) - Floyd Donahue, owner of the Big Casino, allied himself with Raksor and Prince Dezan in order to stop the mad plot of Zabyk and Myrn.
+(Avengers Annual I#14 (fb) - BTS) - Floyd Donahue, owner of the Big Casino, allied himself with Raksor and Prince Dezan in order to stop the mad plot of Zabyk and Myrn.

-(Avengers Annual#14) - Donahue encountered the Avengers and used a seemingly routine power stone refueling to smuggle Raksor, Dezan, and the Avengers aboard the Imperial Power Asteroid.
-There they defeated Zabyk, then the heroes of Earth allowed Myrn's weapon (the Hyper-Wave Bomb) to be activated, trapping every Skrull in the universe in the form that each was currently inhabiting.
+(Avengers Annual I#14) - Donahue encountered the Avengers and used a seemingly routine power stone refueling to smuggle Raksor, Dezan, and the Avengers aboard the Imperial Power Asteroid.
+However, they were unable to prevent Zabyk from detonating Myrn's weapon (the Hyper-Wave Bomb), trapping every Skrull in the universe in the form that each was currently inhabiting.

 (Spider-Man Team-Up#2) - Krallian space biplane pilots fired on the Silver Surfer when he wandered too close to the Big Casino.
 When the Surfer boarded the zeppelin, Donahue apologized to him, but the Surfer suddenly remembered someplace else he had to be, and took off.